-A Collection of Resources Related To Improving Communications In The Workplace
+A Collection of Resources Related To Improving Communication In The Workplace

 Communication in any workplace is very important.
 Without communication how will the workplace operate?

 Imagine a manufacturing plant with poor communication.
 Sales orders come in and the information isn’t passed on to the planning and production departments.

 People in the production area are getting paid while they are standing around with nothing to do.
 The shift manager calls for an early shift and sends people home.

 On the other hand, trucks are waiting to get the product loaded so they can ship the order to the customer.
 The customer is waiting for the product, they have a sale advertised because they ordered large quantities for a discounted price and plan to pass on these savings to their loyal customers.